-Source: Amundi based on Bloomberg data as of 30 September 2020.
+Source: Amundi Pioneer and Bloomberg.
+Last data point September 30, 2020.
 Past performance is no guarantee of future results.
-Top five holding include: Alphabet, Amazon, Apple, Facebook, and Microsoft.
+Securities listed are not meant to represent any current or future holding of an Amundi Pioneer portfolio, and should not be considered recommendations to buy or sell any security.
 Indices are unmanaged and their returns assume reinvestment of dividends, and unlike investment product returns, do not reflect any fees or expenses.
 You cannot invest directly in an index.
-Securities listed are not meant to represent any current or future holding of an Amundi portfolio, and should not be considered recommendations to buy or sell any security.